UConn has a strong group of experienced head coaches.

-Marshall was elected the president of the BIG EAST Tennis Coaches Association by his peers in 2004.
-In this position, he represents the interests of all of the BIG EAST tennis programs and facilitates the development of new conference rules and all the details pertaining to the conference championships.
+Marshall served as president of the BIG EAST Tennis Coaches Association by his peers in 2004.
+In this position, he represented the interests of all of the BIG EAST tennis programs and facilitated the development of new conference rules and all the details pertaining to the conference championships.

 In the 2001 fall season, Marshall's men's and women's tennis teams combined for a 27-14 record, for a .659 winning-percentage, the highest for the women's program since he took over in the 1997-98 season.
 The women's tennis team captured the New England Championships that season.
 Individually, UConn took championships in five of the six singles brackets and two of the three doubles brackets at the New England Championships.